czerwonk/hakanai/README.md

 - **Single View**: Secrets self-destruct after one access.
 No second chances.
 - **No Metadata**: We store only encrypted bytes and an ID.
 Nothing else.
 - **Minimalist**: One function only - share secrets that disappear.
-- **Content Integrity**: Optional hash verification ensures secrets haven't been tampered with.
+- **Content Integrity**: hash verification ensures secrets haven't been tampered with.

 ## How It Works